YOWCT/Digital-Government-Civic-Tech-Open-Curriculum/Iteration/README.md

 Iteration is about using incremental, often rapid, approaches in the development of a project, product or service while reducing risks.
 Developing prototypes, conducting tests and experiments can help identify the best solution.

-It is about boldly **working across silos** inside and outside of government.
+It is about **lowering the barriers for experimentation** and allowing projects to fail forward.

 ## Objectives